vpstarweb/formcms/readme.md

 1. **Denormalized Key-Value Storage**: Custom properties are stored in a table with columns like ContentItemId, Key, and Value.
 2. **JSON Data Storage**: Some CMS platforms store custom properties as JSON data in a document database, while others use relational databases.
-3. **Manually Created C# Classes**: Custom properties are added by writing code to create classes that the system uses with Entity Framework.
+3. **Manually Created C# Classes**: Writing code adds custom properties to create classes that the system uses with Entity Framework.

 #### The Pros and Cons:
 - **Key-Value Storage**: This approach offers flexibility but suffers from performance inefficiencies and lacks relational integrity.